 Removal of Problematic Wisdom Teeth with Sleep Dentistry Options.
-Competitive Rates.
-Payment Plans Starting from $1200 Sedation Inclusive.
+Competitive rates.
+Starting from $1200 including sedation.

 Most of us have them but if you’re lucky you may not have any at all!

 Wisdom teeth are the last set of molars (3rd molars), which usually erupt in the mouth from age 15 – 25.

 Not all wisdom teeth need to be removed.
 If these teeth erupt in satisfactory alignment and the patient is able to keep this area clean, extraction of the wisdom teeth is not indicated.

 However, if the alignment of these wisdom teeth is unsatisfactory or the ability of the patient to maintain optimal oral hygiene is reduced, then we would certainly recommend removal.Pain is generally not the best indicator for removal of wisdom teeth as damage to adjacent teeth can occur without any symptoms.
 As shown in the xray below a retained impacted wisdom tooth forms a bacterial plaque trap, which often leads to decay of the tooth in front.
 The end result is possible major dental treatment or loss of the adjacent tooth.